possible to run code examples, like in Jupyter Notebooks?

 3. If I want to embed a different compiler than replit can I do that on my own, or do I need to put in a request?

-#15 Updated by Boone Gorges about 1 year ago
+#15 Updated by Boone Gorges over 1 year ago

 Repl.it integration on the Commons is nothing more than embedding.
 When you want to create a new example - with Hello World code, or with a different language, or whatever - you must go to https://repl.it/ and create it within their interface.
 Once saved, you'll have a unique URL, specific to that Replit, that you can use to embed on the Commons.